ethereum/consensus-specs/specs/_features/eip7732/beacon-chain.md

 #### `BeaconState`

-*Note*: The `BeaconState` is modified to track the last withdrawals honored in the CL.
+*Note*: The `BeaconState` is modified as follows.
 The `latest_execution_payload_header` is modified semantically to refer not to a past committed `ExecutionPayload` but instead it corresponds to the state's slot builder's bid.
 Another addition is to track the last committed block hash and the last slot that was full, that is in which there were both consensus and execution blocks included.

 ```python
 class BeaconState(Container):